yemiwebby/most-common-laravel-errors/CONTRIBUTING.md

 Feel free to suggest more than one solution for an error, for as long as its neat and works.

-To keep things well arranged, use the format found on the README.md
+To keep things well arranged, use the format found on [Here](https://github.com/yemiwebby/most-common-laravel-errors#common-errors--exception)